gu-fan/riv.vim/doc/riv.rst

 Grid Table:

     Highlighted and Folded.
-    When folded, the numbers of rows and columns will be shown.
+    When folded, the numbers of rows and columns will be shown as '3x2'

     Can be autoformated.
 Only support equal columns each row (no span).